BenjaminTetteh/BenjaminTetteh/README.md

-# Hello, 🖐️ my name is Benjamin Tetteh I am an aspiring Cloud Security Professional
+# Hello, 🖐️ my name is Benjamin Tetteh.
+I'm an aspiring Cloud Security Professional

 ### 👨‍💻 About me:
 I’m a passionate and self-motivated learner transitioning into cybersecurity.